 Meet the Team

-The Rosedale Hewens Academy Trust is a very credible sponsor, having both the capacity and determination to continue to drive up standards, and oversee the future development of its provision for its stakeholders.
+The Rosedale Hewens Academy Trust is a very credible sponsor, with the capacity and determination to consistently drive up standards, as well as oversee the future development of its provision for its stakeholders.

 The Executive Group, working through the Academy Board, has accumulated a wealth of experience and a network of support from other professionals across the private, public and voluntary sectors.
 This includes the skills and expertise of those involved in local business and occupations within the corporate world.
 The Academy Board of this multi-academy Trust is made up as follows: